ddvorak/interview_questions/Questions.md

 ### Debugging
 * There is a button on the page, when you click it the page is non-responsive and the pinwheel starts spinning, how do you go about debugging this
+* How would you go about debugging a program that crashes at different lines of code each time it’s run.

 ### Database
 * Whats the difference between a relational db like sql and non-relational db like mongo